HeardLibrary/learning-github/Workshop-GitHubBasics.md

 4. Getting Started with GitHub
   * Creating an account
   * Creating a new repository from scratch
-    * Branches, Commits, Issues and Pull Requests
+    * Branches, Commits, and Pull Requests
-  * Working with a forked repository

 ## Source Control, Git and GitHub

 **Source Control**, the management of changes to documents, computer programs, large web sites, and other collections of information.
-Examples of source control tools:  Subversion, Perforce, Git...
+Examples of source control tools:  Subversion, Perforce, Mercurial, Git...

 **Git**, [http://git-scm.com/](http://git-scm.com/), is a version control system that tracks changes to files in a project over time.
 Git is a command line tool.